-The Complainant also contends that the registration of disputed domain name confusingly similar to the well-known trademark of the Complainant and, thus, the constructive knowledge on behalf of the Respondent of the Complainant's potential rights, as well as the non-use of the disputed domain name, resolving to parking page, clearly shows the Respondent's bad faith in the registration and use of the disputed domain name.
+Finally, the Complainant contends that the registration of disputed domain name confusingly similar to the well-known trademark of the Complainant and, thus, the constructive knowledge on behalf of the Respondent of the Complainant's potential rights, as well as the redirection of the disputed domain name to the Complainant's website, clearly shows the Respondent's bad faith in the registration and use of the disputed domain name.

-The Complainant, therefore, requests the transfer of the disputed domain name.
+The Complainant requests the transfer of the disputed domain name.